Is the Keto Diet Bad for You?

 No one knows what the long-term effects are.

+The side effects of extreme low-carb diets are still a mystery.
 "The first major drawback is the fact that we really don't have any long-term research about how keto followers fare 10, 20, 30 years down the line," Turoff says.
 "What will the results look like?
 Will they regain the weight?
 Will they suffer health consequences?
 We also thought smoking and diet pills were a good idea, until long-term studies showed us that we were wrong."

 "Keto flu" is not a fun experience.